develetham/mailinabox/README.md

 **This is a fork**

-For original sources, see [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox)!
+For original sources, see [Mail-in-a-Box](https://github.com/mail-in-a-box/mailinabox)! and another fork from https://github.com/jirislav/mailinabox (updated to Ubuntu 16.04)

 Why is this fork special?
 -------------------------